-MS in Business Management is a 36 credit hours program with 10 courses and one thesis of 6 credit hours.
+MS in Business Management is a 36 credit-hour program with 10 courses and one thesis of 6 credit hours.
 Each of the 10 courses is of 3 credit hours.

-After successful completion of the course work, the students are required to carry out research study for the thesis under the guidance of a research supervisor assigned by IoBM.
-In lieu of thesis, students can also opt for two additional courses for the completion of the degree.
+After successful completion of course work, students are required to carry out research study for the thesis under the guidance of a research supervisor assigned by IoBM.
+In lieu of a thesis, students can also opt for two additional courses for the completion of the degree.